 Incorporation Singapore Subsidiary Requirements

 - Shareholders: The shareholder can be an individual or a corporate entity.
-100% local or foreign shareholding is allowed.
-A director and shareholder can be the same or different person.
+Complete local or foreign shareholding is allowed.
+A director can also be a shareholder, although this is not necessarily the case.

-- Paid-up Capital: Minimum paid-up capital for registration of a Singapore company is S$1.
+- Paid-up Capital: The minimum paid-up capital for registration of a Singapore company is S$1.

-- Company Secretary: Companies Act requires one Company secretary who must be a natural person and an ordinarily resident of Singapore.
+- Company Secretary: The Companies Act requires one company secretary who must be a natural person and a resident of Singapore.

-- Unless exempted from audit requirements under the Companies Act, every company must appoint an auditor within three months after its incorporation.
-Only small exempt private companies and dormant companies are exempted from audit requirements.
+- Unless exempt from audit requirements under the Companies Act, every company must appoint an auditor within three months after its incorporation.
+Only small exempt private companies and dormant companies are exempt from audit requirements.
 A small exempt private company is one that meets the following conditions:

-- The turnover for the financial year is less than S$5m.
+- The turnover for the financial year is less than S$5 million.

-- The company does not have more than 20 shareholders, and
+- The company does not have more than 20 shareholders.

 - The company does not have, directly or indirectly, a corporation as a beneficial shareholder.

-Copy of Singapore IC; and Copy of passport if the individual is not a citizen of Singapore
+Singapore resident individual shareholders and directors require either a copy of a Singapore IC or a copy of the individual’s passport if the individual is not a citizen of Singapore.

-- Copy of residential address proof such as a recent utility bill, residential phone bill, tax bill, or cable TV bill
+Non-resident individual shareholders and directors require a copy of a passport and a copy of residential address proof such as a recent utility bill, residential phone bill, tax bill, or cable TV bill.

-- All copies of documents must be certified true copies by a notary public or you must bring the originals to our office for sighting;
+- All copies of documents must be certified true copies by a notary public.
+Otherwise, documents can also be brought to our office for sighting.

 - Our compliance department may ask for additional information if necessary.